slab/quill/docs/guides/how-to-customize-quill.md

 Quill favors Code over Configuration&trade;, but for very common needs, especially where the equivalent code would be lengthy or complex, Quill provides [configuration](/docs/configuration/) options.
 This would be a good first place too look to determine if you even need to implement any custom functionality.

 Two of the most powerful options is `modules` and `theme`.
-You can drastically change or expand what Quill can and does do by simply or removing individual [modules](/docs/modules/) or using a different [theme](/docs/themes/).
+You can drastically change or expand what Quill can and does do by simply adding or removing individual [modules](/docs/modules/) or using a different [theme](/docs/themes/).

 ### Themes